soulspace-org/overarch/doc/design.md

 The syntax of the PlantUML is inconsistent, brittle and errors are rendered in the generated image and are often not very helpful.
-On the other hand, PlantUML in combination with GraphViz are a pragmatic option to generate C4 architecture diagrams.
+On the other hand, PlantUML in combination with GraphViz is a pragmatic option to generate C4 architecture diagrams.

 ### Existing Tools